 More reading : How to Check for Chain Wear

-When you start getting punctures on a regular basis, other than the obvious shard of glass, it’s a sign your tires may be worn.
+When you start getting punctures regularly, other than the apparent shard of glass, it’s a sign your tires may be worn.
 Regardless of the tire, here are a few things to look for.

 - How’s the tread?

 - Inspect the tires from the back of your bike at eye level.
 Is the top squared off?

 Check sidewalls for cuts and damage, bubbles, and dry or bald patches where the threads show through.
 These are hints it’s time to change your tires.

 To change them, you’ll need new tires, tire levers, and a pump.
 I recommend powdering your tubes (especially latex tubes) with talcum powder.
 Put a pile in your hands and glide a semi-inflated tube through it, lightly covering the tube.
 This protects against pinch flats and makes installation easier.